Best Infrared Saunas for Home 2026: Reviewed & Compared

 The Sun Home Luminar 2 is designed specifically for outdoor use, with carbonized red cedar and aluminum exterior panels that withstand the elements.
 You get full-spectrum infrared heating (far, mid, near), ultra-low EMF certification, built-in Bluetooth speakers, and chromotherapy lighting.

 At $11,499 (direct from Sun Home), this is the most expensive option in our comparison.
 The 240V/20A dedicated circuit requirement means you will likely need an electrician for installation, adding $1,100-$1,300 to the total cost.
-The 6-year limited warranty is solid but shorter than Clearlight’s lifetime coverage.
+The 6-year limited warranty is solid but shorter than Sunlighten’s lifetime heater warranty.

-If you want your sauna outdoors, the Luminar 2 is purpose-built for that.
-If indoor placement works for you, the Clearlight Sanctuary 2 offers a lifetime warranty and lower total cost.
+If you want your sauna outdoors and want 2 seats, the Luminar 2 is purpose-built for that.
+If indoor placement works and a personal cabin is enough, the Sunlighten mPulse Aspire offers wavelength-specific programs at a lower total cost.

 3. HigherDOSE Infrared Sauna Blanket - Best Portable